oscafrica/osf-website/README.md

 ## Format and lint

-- See what ESLint and Prettier can fix
+- See what ESLint and Prettier can fix using the comand below:

 ```sh
 npm run analyze
 ```

-- Run Prettier and ESLint with the --fix option
+- Run Prettier and ESLint with the --fix option using the comand below:

 ```sh
 npm run fix